-Imagine arriving in the Netherlands after having read heaps about the history of this wonderful country.
+Imagine yourself as a visitor to the Netherlands, and arriving here after having read so much about the history of this wonderful country.
 You’re expecting beautiful Gothic cathedrals, a strong Protestant base, a large Catholic following, and perhaps a small atheist minority, only to be hit with a big surprise.

-Oh, there are beautiful Gothic church buildings, but it is the atheist majority that I was totally unaware of.
-I remember visiting a few nightclubs and bars only to find out that they were once churches.
-Can you imagine that?
-But if you observe the Dutch closely you’ll definitely notice a Calvinist nature to them.
+Oh, there are beautiful Gothic church buildings, but it is the atheist majority that will totally take you unawares.
+Imagine visiting some nightclubs and bars only to find out that they were once churches.
+While that may be difficult for some to imagine, the fact remains that if you observe the Dutch closely you’ll definitely notice a Calvinist nature to them.

 First things first, what is Calvinism?

 Calvinism is a major branch of Protestantism that follows the theological teachings of John Calvin.
 While the core doctrines are predestination and election, its basic principle is that the Bible must be interpreted by itself.
 This means that the parts that are harder to understand are explained in other passages, where the Bible is more explicit on the matter.
 Simply put — if you don’t understand a passage in the Bible, just read on.
 There are sections of the Bible that explain the ones you previously didn’t understand.

 How does Calvinism relate to the Dutch?

 It is no secret that the Netherlands has been a Protestant nation since the beginning of the Protestant Reformation in the 16th century.
 Martin Luther and John Calvin’s teaching were very popular among the Dutch.
 Even in the period when King Henry VIII of England was having a feud with the Catholic Church, the region that is now the Netherlands was already a strong Protestant part of Europe.